 Bulk-bought produce certainly seems like a good deal — until it sprouts mold or withers away before you can eat it.
 If you’re not one to consume huge quantities of berries, bananas, or salad mix, stick to your supermarket’s produce section and its smaller, more reasonable portions.

 Exercise special caution with whole spices, such as garlic and ginger, both of which come in massive bulk portions at Costco.
+At Costco, one bag of garlic contains more than a dozen heads, whereas grocery stores typically sell heads individually.
 Garlic and ginger both keep longer than, say, bananas, but the typical home cook still won’t go through an entire Costco portion before it turns bad.

 All that said, Costco produce is often a great deal for shoppers able to minimize food waste.